 Foreign Area Officers (FAOs) are the Navy's maritime international engagement professionals, providing a unique combination of operational experience, cultural knowledge, and language expertise to the fleet.
 Directly supporting the National and Maritime Strategies, FAOs are force multipliers, forging critical global relationships through persistent and credible presence in 70 countries.

 Lateral Transfer/Redesignation to FAO (1710)

-The NAVADMIN announcing the February 2020 Lateral Transfer/Redesignation Board has been released and the link provided below.
+The next Lateral/Redesignation Board will be held on 25 August 2020.
+Lateral Transfer Packages are due by 13 July 2020.
 Officers interested in redesignating to the FAO Community should visit the Lateral Transfer webpage for general information and procedures relative to lateral transfer/redesignation boards.